repobee/repobee/docs/issues.rst

 Sometimes, the best way to handle an error in a repo is to simply notify affected students about it.
 This is especially true if the due date for the assignment is rapidly approaching, and most students have already started modifying their repositories.
-Therefore, Repomate provides the ``open-issues`` command, which can open issues in bulk.
+Therefore, RepoBee provides the ``open-issues`` command, which can open issues in bulk.
 When the time is right (perhaps after the deadline has passed), issues can be closed with the ``close-issues`` command.